AcroMedia/commerce-demo/README.md

 3. Extract `dumps/files.tar.gz` into `web/sites/default`.
 4. Create a database and import `dumps/database.sql`.
 5. Configure your `settings.php` or `local.settings.php` to use the newly created database.
-6. Setup Apache Solr cores for the site to use - one for product search and one for the Point of Sale search (use Solr 5.x).
+6. Setup Apache Solr cores for the site to use - one for product search and one for the Point of Sale search (use Solr 7.x).
 7. Get your hosting setup (local or otherwise).
 The web root is `/web`.
 8. View the site!
 9. Login with username and password as `demoadmin`.
     - NOTE: demoadmin does have some restrictions.
 If you'd prefer to login as a full admin, use Drush from the `/web` root to get a one-time admin login.
-Drush 9.0 is included in the vendor dir, so run `../vendor/drush/drush/drush uli`.
+Drush 9 is included in the vendor dir, so run `../vendor/drush/drush/drush uli`.
-10. Enter your Solr core within ‘Configure Standard Solr Connector’ at `yoursite.com/admin/config/search/search-api/server/solr_5/edit`.
+10. Enter your Solr cores within ‘Configure Standard Solr Connector’ at `yoursite.com/admin/config/search/search-api`.
-11. Reindex the products at `yoursite.com/admin/config/search/search-api/index/products`.
+11. Reindex the product and point of sale indexes.
+12. Update site and store email addresses entered in the following locations:
+  - Site: `yoursite.com/admin/config/system/site-information`
+  - Stores (each store): `yoursite.com/admin/commerce/config/stores`
+  - Order types (each type): `yoursite.com/admin/commerce/config/order-types`

 ## Issues

 ### Bugs

 If you notice any bugs, please [submit an issue](https://github.com/AcroMedia/commerce-demo/issues).
 We’ll do our best to keep on top of things.
+Any bugs found for specific modules should be directed to that modules issue queue on Drupal.org.

 ### Demo setup